wp-plugins/setcron/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SetCron allows you to schedule cronjobs on your wordpress admin panel via an automator provided by https://www.setcron.com
+SetCron allows you to schedule cronjobs on your wordpress admin panel via an automator.

 == Description ==